kimsama/jekyll-now/_posts/2015-01-04-googlehowto.md

 Before futher going, you need to create *'Google OAuth2 Account'* to verity your account and make Unity available to access on your google spreadsheet.

 See the [OAuth2 Service Account](https://opendatakit.org/use/aggregate/oauth2-service-account/) article to create *'Google OAuth2 Service Account'*.
-One thing to note is that you should create json type of private key not the p12 one for Unity-Quicksheet.
+One thing to note is that you should create json type for the private key not the p12 one for Unity-Quicksheet.

-If you successfully get the json private key then select *'GoogleDataSettings.asset'* file which can be found under *'Assets/QuickSheet/GDataPlugin/Editdor'* folder.
+If you successfully get the json private key then select *'GoogleDataSettings.asset'* file which can be found under *'Assets/QuickSheet/GDataPlugin/Editor'* folder.

 ![GoogleDataSettings.asset]({{ site.baseurl }}/images/google-setting.png)

 1. First, set the downloaded json private key to the *'JSON File'*.
-2. Now, 2)*'Client ID'* and 3)*'Client Secret'* will be automatically sepcified
+2. Now, you can see 2)*'Client ID'* and 3)*'Client Secret'* will be automatically sepcified
 3. Click *'Start Authentication'* button it will launch your browser.

 ![GoogleDataSettings.asset]({{ site.baseurl }}/images/google-accesscode-01.png)